 Food and food hygiene complaints

-Sometimes something goes wrong and food that is sold is not acceptable to the customer.
+Sometimes something goes wrong and food that is sold is not acceptable.
 Foreign objects in food are one type of complaint, however not all pose a health risk.
 Sometimes, however, problems with food may lead to food poisoning.

 - is not safe to eat or actually makes you ill